AlexBenedi/URL-shotener/README.md

 # URL Shortener project by FractalLink

 This repository is a modification of the `https://github.com/UNIZAR-30246-WebEngineering/urlshortener` project.
 Read its README to understand its architecture, requirements, and main functionalities.
+# Setup & execution instructions

+This project is using the following technologies:
+- Kotlin 2.0.20 as the main programming language.
+- Gradle 8.5 as the build system.
+- Spring Boot 3.3.3 as a framework that simplifies the development of web applications.
+It requires a Java version between 17 and 21.

+As Gradle is used as the build tool, to build, test & deploy the application you must follow these steps:
+1. Run ```./gradlew build``` to compile the code, run the tests and pack the artifacts.
+It also verify the dependencies and secures the project is production-ready.
+2. Run ```./gradlew check``` in order to execute all verifications and validations defined in the project.
+It also runs the tests.
+3. Run ```./gradlew bootrun``` to deploy the web application at http://localhost:8080

+You can also run ```./gradlew test``` in order to execute the tests without building the project nor performing aditional verification steps.

 # Updates' Proof of Concept